danieltamming/danieltamming.github.io/index.md

 ## 4. Data Collection and Cleaning
 ### 4.1.
 Web Browser Activity Tracker
 #### Product
 A python script that tracks daily Firefox browser use, saving the information to a json file.
-An accompanying program reads the saved json files and organizes it into a Pandas dataframe.
-It currently plots a bar graph of the use metric per website, but can be used to analyze the data in any desired way.
+An accompanying program reads the saved json file and organizes it into a Pandas dataframe.
+It currently plots a bar graph of a use metric for each website, but can be used to analyze the data in any desired way.
+The following use metrics are currently supported:
+1. Number of visits to each website
+2. Length of time that each webpage was open

 #### Data
-As Firefox runs it stores the current session's information a lz4 compressed json file.
-The file is updated roughly every 5 seconds, allowing the program to closely track internet use.
+As Firefox runs it stores the current session's information, including each open tab's title and url, in an lz4 compressed json file.
+This file does not contain any historical data - it only contains information pertaining to the open tabs at the time of update.
+The frequency at which the file is updated can vary but it is usually every 5 seconds.
+#### Approach
+The python script reads the lz4 file at a predefined frequency, 1 Hz by default.
+It compares the current reading to the previous reading, noting the current time and the webpages that have appeared or disappeared.
+In doing so it compiles a history of the time at which a user opened and closed each visited webpage.

 #### Libraries Used
  - numpy, pandas, seaborn, matplotlib